-This Smoky Pumpkin Turkey Chili is total fall comfort cooking.
-It combines the mellow flavor of pumpkin with a bunch of warm flavorful spices plus a smoky kick of chipotle pepper.
-This chili will warm you right up on a cool fall evening.
+This Smoky Pumpkin Turkey Chili is total fall comfort food.
+With the sweet mellow flavor of pumpkin and a bunch of warm flavorful spices plus a smoky kick of chipotle pepper, it’s guaranteed to warm you right up on a cool fall evening.
 In fact, I think this would be a great dish for a fall tailgating party or other fall gatherings.
-If you like this recipe, make sure to check out my recipe for Kielbasa and 15 Bean Soup, too!
+And if you love cozy soups and chilis like I do, make sure to check out my recipe for Kielbasa and 15 Bean Soup, too!

-So let’s just talk about a few of the ingredients for the chili:
+So let’s just talk about a few of the ingredients:

 Pumpkin – Pumpkin is one of the first foods that come to mind when I think of fall.
 A type of squash, pumpkin is a favorite in everything from lattes to pies.
-But pumpkin is actually very healthy, too.
-It’s packed with vitamins and antioxidants including beta carotene (which your body converts to vitamin A), potassium and fiber.
+But pumpkin is actually very healthy, too, since it’s packed with vitamins and antioxidants including beta carotene (which your body converts to vitamin A), potassium, and fiber.
 And pumpkin doesn’t need to be fresh to be healthy either – unlike some other vegetables, canned pumpkin actually retains many of its nutrients during the canning process.
-And don’t forget about the seeds which contain magnesium, zinc, and iron and make a great topping for this chili.
+Also, don’t forget about the seeds which contain magnesium, zinc, and iron, and make a great topping for this chili.

 Chipotle in Adobo – Chipotle in adobo sauce comes in a can and contains chipotle peppers and a flavorful red sauce.
 (And in case you are wondering, a chipotle pepper is a ripe jalapeno that has been dried and smoked).
-And let me tell you, if you have never tried chipotle in adobo sauce before, it is SPICY.
+First, a bit of warning.
+If you have never tried chipotle in adobo sauce before, it is SPICY.
 A little bit goes a very long way.
 Start with adding 1 teaspoon of the sauce from the can to your chili and then if you want more heat, add a bit more.
 You can chop up a small piece of one of the peppers from the can to add to your chili, but please use gloves for this.
 And since I never use an entire can at once, I just pop the rest in the freezer to use later.
 An alternative for chipotle in adobo would be to use a few shakes of a chipotle hot sauce or ¼ cup or so of chipotle salsa.

-- I prefer 85% or leaner ground turkey for this chili, but you can use whatever type of ground meat you prefer.
-If you are using a fattier meat, be sure and drain off any grease after browning it.
+- Although I prefer 85% or leaner ground turkey for this chili, you can certainly use whatever type of ground meat you prefer.
+If you are using fattier meat, be sure and drain off any grease after browning it.

 - You can use a slow cooker to cook the chili.
-Brown the ground turkey before adding it to the slow cooker, and reduce the chicken broth to 1 cup.
+However, for the best result, brown the ground turkey before adding it to the slow cooker, and reduce the chicken broth to 1 cup.
 Cook on low for 3-4 hours.